 Apres movie we ventured to that strangest of Australian chain retaurants, The Pancake Parlour.
 Like TGI Friday’s but with an odd Victoriana-meets-Lewis Carroll aesthetic, I can heartily report I enjoyed my Crepe Escape (crepes filled with oozy cheese, ham and topped with a pineapple ring) and Alice in Wonderland (buttermilk pancakes with fudge sauce, ice-cream and hundreds and thousands) with gusto.
 Who said tastin’ good meant good taste?

 After all that delicious pancake-y campness and CGI Tintin fun, a girl needs a sit-down.
 Here’s the perfect spot, as if this beautiful wrought iron floral chair were made just for my weary haunches.
 After all these years going to Melbourne Central and the State Library of Victoria, how have I not noticed it?

-Ruby Slipper would love to know – what’s the campest thing you’ve got up to these holidays?
+Ruby Assembly would love to know – what’s the campest thing you’ve got up to these holidays?